 Paul C. Steck focuses his practice on counseling and defending clients in all matters relating to insurance coverage.
 Paul provides his clients with comprehensive policy and coverage analysis, and defends insurers in complex disputes involving priority of coverage, additional insured status, and professional liability claims, including errors and omissions claims.
 He has successfully argued cases on behalf of insurers in state courts, including the New York Appellate Division, Second Department.
 Paul’s experience also includes assisting two of the world’s most prominent manufacturers of toys and children’s products in matters involving recalls, product integrity, mandatory government reporting, and related issues in connection with the Consumer Product Safety Commission and other regulatory agencies.

-Prior to obtaining his law degree, Paul worked as an environmental consultant for seven years and then as a regulatory specialist for a consumer products testing laboratory.
-In this capacity, he evaluated product designs and consulted on safety issues for children's products.
-He also consulted on the regulatory requirements for the domestic and international distribution of various consumer products.
+Prior to pursuing a career in law, Paul worked as an environmental consultant for seven years and then as a regulatory specialist for a consumer products testing laboratory.
+In this capacity, he evaluated product designs and consulted on safety issues for children’s products.
+His consulting experience also includes reviewing regulatory requirements for domestic and international distribution of various consumer products.

-- Upstate New York Super Lawyers, Rising Stars 2013 (Insurance Coverage)
+Upstate New York Super Lawyers, Rising Stars, 2013

 - New York